centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 </soap:Envelope>
 ```

+[notice-box=alert] If capture fails, the order should not be shipped.
+This is an indication of a potential fraud attempt. [/notice-box]

-## Orders - Wholesale 1 - Event By Markets
+## Wholesale orders: Event By Markets

 [https://docs.centra.com/soap/index.php?op=events_GetByMarkets](https://docs.centra.com/soap/index.php?op=events_GetByMarkets)

 This example uses the events_GetByMarkets operation to get order events from a specific market.
 The response contains an order from the wholesale store, and examples after this one will update the order.

-Compared to the retail order event example, this uses events_GetByMarkets only to show an example of how it’s used.
+Compared to the direct-to-consumer order event example, this uses events_GetByMarkets only to show an example of how it’s used.
 You could use events_Get instead, and get order events from all markets.

-Also compared to the retail order, this order does not have any shipment on it.
+Also compared to the direct-to-consumer order, this order does not have any shipment on it.

 ### Request